waynexia/datafusion-playground/README.md

 DataFusion Playground
 ---------------------

+> [!NOTE]
+> The follow up development of this project is moved to [DataFusion WASM Playground](https://github.com/datafusion-contrib/datafusion-wasm-playground).
+Please check it out for the latest updates.

 Playground of [Apache Arrow DataFusion](https://github.com/apache/arrow-datafusion) with [WebAssembly](https://webassembly.org).
 In the early experimental stage as my side project.

 🌱 Live Demo: https://waynexia.github.io/datafusion-playground/